Last week I introduced the topic of the bar story and I saw from the comments that I struck a popular chord.

 Strangely, it’s some of the earlier stories that seem the least dated, perhaps because they feel “historical,” which puts them into another category.
 One of the interesting elements for me was less scientific or technical dating than sociological.
 The virtual disappearance of the “men’s club,” for example, or how patrons act in bars, the reasons they go to bars – even the presence and portrayal of the few women who appear as characters – these are the kind of changes most of us haven’t been around long enough to notice personally and it’s nice to get your history lessons in such entertaining form.

 Some of the other stories are “stories set in bars,” which, as we discussed last week, aren’t quite the same thing as “bar stories.”
-My favourite among these is Roger Zelazny’s “Unicorn Variations” – which should come as no surprise to anyone who’s been reading my posts.
+My favorite among these is Roger Zelazny’s “Unicorn Variations” – which should come as no surprise to anyone who’s been reading my posts.

 Another Round at the Spaceport Bar continues where Tales left off.
 Once again, stories are included from the editors themselves (Schweitzer’s “Pennies from Hell” a real creeper; Scither’s “Not Polluted Enough”), as well as from Asimov, Niven, and Dunsany.
 This time, there are some new/old voices.
 Fritz Leiber’s “The Oldest Soldier” is a particularly memorable piece of urban fantasy and John M. Ford’s “The Persecutor’s Tale” is a shivering marvel.